CashScript/cashscript/README.md

 [![NPM Monthly Downloads](https://img.shields.io/npm/dm/cashscript.svg)](https://www.npmjs.com/package/cashscript)
 [![NPM License](https://img.shields.io/npm/l/cashscript.svg)](https://www.npmjs.com/package/cashscript)

-CashScript is a high level language enabling basic smart contract functionality on Bitcoin Cash.
-While these cash contracts are less powerful than Ethereum's smart contracts, CashScript was in many ways inspired by Ethereum's development ecosystem.
-Ethereum has always had one of the most accessible development ecosystems in terms of tooling, and with CashScript we want to bring that accessibility to Bitcoin Cash.
-Its full documentation can be found [here](https://developer.bitcoin.com/cashscript/docs/getting-started/)

----

-**Attention:** CashScript is in active development, and is currently in a `beta` phase.
-While CashScript is in `beta` stage, its APIs and usage is subject to change, so be sure to check the documentation.
-During the `beta` phase it is possible that the library still contains bugs, so it is recommended to only use the CashScript SDK on the `testnet` network.
+CashScript is a high-level programming language for smart contracts on Bitcoin Cash.
+It offers a strong abstraction layer over Bitcoin Cash' native virtual machine, Bitcoin Script.
+Its syntax is based on Ethereum's smart contract language Solidity, but its functionality is very different since smart contracts on Bitcoin Cash differ greatly from smart contracts on Ethereum.
+For a detailed comparison of them, refer to the blog post [*Smart Contracts on Ethereum, Bitcoin and Bitcoin Cash*](https://kalis.me/smart-contracts-eth-btc-bch/).

-This repository contains the code for the CashScript compiler & command line tool under [`packages/cashc`](/packages/cashc).
-This repository also contains the code for the CashScript JavaScript SDK under [`packages/cashscript`](/packages/cashscript).
-This README includes the basic documentation for both of these packages, but their respective package directories go into a bit more detail.
+This repository contains the code for the CashScript compiler & command line tool under [`packages/cashc/`](/packages/cashc).
+This repository also contains the code for the CashScript JavaScript SDK under [`packages/cashscript/`](/packages/cashscript).
+The source code of the [CashScript.org](https://cashscript.org) website is included under [`website/`](/website).
+Visit the website for a detailed [Documentation](https://cashscript.org/docs/) on the CashScript language and SDK.

 ## The CashScript Language
-CashScript is a high-level language that allows you to write Cash Contracts in a straightforward and familiar way.
-It is inspired by Ethereum's Solidity, but it is not the same, and cash contracts work very differently from Ethereum's smart contracts.
-See the [Language documentation](https://developer.bitcoin.com/cashscript/docs/language/) for a full reference of the language.
+CashScript is a high-level language that allows you to write Bitcoin Cash smart contracts in a straightforward and familiar way.
+Its syntax is inspired by Ethereum's Solidity language, but its functionality is different since the underlying systems have very different fundamentals.
+See the [language documentation](https://cashscript.org/docs/language/) for a full reference of the language.

 ## The CashScript Compiler
 CashScript features a compiler as a standalone command line tool, called `cashc`.
 It can be installed through npm and used to compile `.cash` files into `.json` artifact files.
 These artifact files can be imported into the CashScript JavaScript SDK (or other SDKs in the future).
 Note that the CashScript SDK also has a function to import and compile `.cash` files directly, so it is not required to use the `cashc` command line tool.

-For more information on `cashc`, refer to its [README](/packages/cashc).

 ### Installation
 ```bash